 1. You haven’t done your keyword research.
 What search terms do you want your website to rank for in search engine results?
 It takes some homework to find out which specific keywords will get the best results for your business, but those who put in the time get the rewards.

 2. You don’t know where your few visitors come from.
 Use analytics tools (such as Google Analytics) to track how website visitors get to your site.
 For example, they may be finding you through organic search results, by clicking on paid ads or by typing in your URL (that’s called direct traffic).
 Do more of what’s getting the best results, and watch your website traffic grow.

 3. Your website loads too slowly.
 People may find a link to your website online—but if the site doesn’t load in just a few seconds when they click on it, they won’t bother waiting around.
 Your website host, the number and size of images you use, and myriad technical issues can all affect your site’s loading time.
 If your site is lagging, it’s worth getting help from website experts to speed things up.

 4. Your site isn’t mobile friendly.
-Some $2 billion in online shopping took place on mobile devices on Cyber Monday 2017, according to Adobe Analytics.
-That’s almost one-third of the record $6.59 billion spent online that day!
+Some $12.7 billion are expected in online shopping to take place on Cyber Monday 2020, according to Adobe Analytics.
 If your site doesn’t load instantly and work seamlessly on a smartphone, you’re not going to get much traffic.
 Plus, Google now prioritizes mobile-friendly sites in its search engine results.
 Web.com’s website design experts can create a site that looks good on any mobile device.

 5. Your content is poor quality.
 Your target customers have high standards for websites these days.
 If your site has poor-quality images and the content is riddled with misspellings, customers may visit once but they won’t stay.
 If you’re using content marketing to attract site visitors, make sure that content is good quality, too.